13 Healthy Iron-Rich Foods For Kids

 3. Can kids get enough iron from their diet alone?

 It is often advised to give children iron-rich foods to meet their nutritional requirements.
 However, in some cases, children may not get enough iron from dietary sources.
 As a result, they could be prescribed iron supplements to manage iron deficiency.
-Your child’s doctor is the best person to advise you on whether iron supplements are required or not (17).
+Your child’s doctor is the best person to advise you on whether iron supplements are required or not.
+They will also suggest the appropriate dosages depending on your child’s age, health, and dietary habits (17).

 Green leafy vegetables, dried fruits, turkey eggs, and chicken liver are some iron-rich foods for kids.
 Iron is an essential mineral that is vital in regulating several body functions.
 Therefore, it is crucial to maintain adequate iron levels in the body.
 If your child is a vegan, you may serve them plenty of non-heme iron-dense foods and foods rich in vitamin C to improve iron absorption.
 Nevertheless, if you are apprehensive about your child not getting sufficient iron from foods or spot any signs of iron deficiency in your child, seek an expert opinion.